Joy Blooms in the Garden

 • I have had success in cutting the stem with seed head, not fully dried.
 I generally bring them in a lay them out on newsprint.
 They remain undisturbed on the corner of by 8-foot craft table.
 Once complete dried out, I put the seeds in a brown paper bag.

-• Because I take so many pictures of my garden, I staple a photo of the flower on the closed brown paper bag.
+• Because I take so many pictures of my garden, I staple a photo of the Flower on the closed brown paper bag.

 • I put all the paper bags with seeds in the extra large plastic jar.
 Place the bag inside a large glass jar to prevent rodents from raiding your garden before it's even planted.
 Store the jar in a cool, dark place until you're ready to plant them for next year's garden.